Monetary Policy Target

 Statutory power

 By virtue of Section 28/8 of the Bank of Thailand Act B.E.
-2485 (1942) as amended by the Bank of Thailand Act (No.4), B.E.
-2551 (2008), the MPC was to issue this notification to be published in the Government Gazette.
+2485 (1942) as amended by the Bank of Thailand Act (No. 4), B.E.
+2551 (2008), the MPC issues this notification to be published in the Government Gazette.

-The Minister of Finance and the Governor of the Bank of Thailand, as the Chairman of the MPC, had mutually agreed upon the following:
+The Minister of Finance and the Governor of the Bank of Thailand, as Chairman of the MPC, had mutually agreed upon the following:

 3. Mutual agreement on monitoring and reporting of the policy outcome as well as joint discussions on achieving the monetary policy target